Cancer-related genes Disease related genes Enzymes FDA approved drug targets Human disease related genes Plasma proteins RAS pathway related proteins

 "Estimation of protein expression could not be performed.
 View primary data." is shown for genes analyzed with a knowledge-based approach where available RNA-seq and gene/protein characterization data has been evaluated as not sufficient in combination with immunohistochemistry data to yield a reliable estimation of the protein expression profile.

-Cytoplasmic and membranous expression of varying levels in most tissues.
+Cytoplasmic and membranous expression in most tissues, including endothelial cells.

 IMMUNOHISTOCHEMISTRY DATA RELIABILITY